JustHm228/JLatenter/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug

-A description of your bug.
+A short (or not) description of your bug.

 ## Example

-Examples of bug and how to reproduce.
+Examples of your bug and how to reproduce it.
-Try to write as detailed as you can.
+Please try to write it as detailed as you can if you want to avoid unnecessary questions from maintainer(s).